SaliuA/Chicago_Crime_EDA/README.md

 # Exploraory Data Analysis on the Chicago crime dataset by AltSchool 17 members
 ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)

-The objective of this notebook is to present an extensive exploratory data analysis of crime in chicago using the **Chicago Crime Dataset**.
+The objective of this notebook is to present an extensive exploratory data analysis of crime in Chicago using the **Chicago Crime Dataset**.

-In this notebook, I am going to explore more about crime in Chicago and try to answer few questions:
+In this notebook, I am going to explore more about crime in Chicago and try to answer a few questions:

-* Has the frequency of crime in Chicago changed over years?
+* Has the frequency of crime in Chicago changed over the years?
-* where does crime occure the most?
+* where does crime occur the most?
-* Is there any relationship between crime rate and Arrest rate?
+* Is there any relationship between the crime rate and the Arrest rate?

 ### Data source